apiato/documentation/docs/components/optional-components/tests.md

 The `auth` method allows you
 to specify the authentication status of the endpoint you want to test within your functional tests.
-This method is especially useful when you need to override the default authentication status that is defined in the `auth` property of the test class, specifically for a particular test method.
+This method is especially useful when you need to override the default authentication status that is defined in the `$auth` property of the test class, specifically for a particular test method.

 ```php